Cook an Old Fashioned Christmas Dinner

 Buttered Brussels Sprouts with Chestnuts

 Turkey is always a challenge to cook.
-For one thing, it is difficult enough to make sure that such a huge piece of poultry is going to be golden brown on the outside, and moist yet cooked through on the inside.
+For one thing, it is difficult to make sure that such a large bird is going to be golden brown on the outside, and moist yet cooked through on the inside.
 To make this task even more complex, people usually roast a whole turkey only once or twice a year.

 Tips to Help You Achieve a Perfect Turkey this Christmas